 Mobula alfredi

-Females are larger than the males to accommodate their pup during “pregnancy.”
+Female manta rays are larger than the males to accommodate their pup during pregnancy.
 The ventral part of the body is white with black spots, while the dorsal side is darker, forming a distinctive white or grey Y-shape along the ‘shoulders.’

-As the name suggests, this species usually lives along coral reefs and makes short migrations according to the abundance of food.
+As the name suggests, this species of manta ray usually lives along coral reefs and makes short migrations according to the abundance and availability of food.
+It is also listed as vulnerable on the IUCN Red List.

-The sting that is present in Stingrays is absent from all manta rays, so relax.
-Mantas are huge but not dangerous at all!
+The sting that is present in stingrays is absent from all manta rays — so relax.
+Manta rays are huge but not dangerous.

 Giant Oceanic Manta Ray